iobroker-community-adapters/ioBroker.accuweather/README.md

 ## accuweather adapter for ioBroker
 Weather forecast using AccuWeather API.

-Adapter receives Current Conditions (updated every hour), 5 Days daily forecast (update once daily at approximately 7am), and 12 hours forecast (updated every six hours at 12am, 6am, 12pm and 6pm).
+Adapter receives Current Conditions (updated every hour), (24 requests) 5 Days daily forecast (update daily at approximately 7am and 8pm), (2 requests) and 12 hours forecast (updated every six hours at 12am, 6am, 12pm and 6pm).
+(4 requests)

+By default, the adapter does not update any data when restarting.
+Please adjust this in the configuration.
+50 requests per day are allowed, each restart would require 3 requests to update all data.

 ## Getting started